 This blog post could easily be titled: How I Stopped Worrying and Learned to Curb my Notification Anxiety, or, How to Effectively Work Remotely.

-I work at the web development agency Make Do.
-Why is this important?
-Well Make Do is a remote agency, meaning that all of its employees work remotely either from home, from a digital workspace, from a cafe, a pub or even in the middle of a field if they so choose.
+I work at a remote web development agency.
+This means that all of the employees work remotely either from home, from a digital workspace, from a cafe, a pub or even in the middle of a field if they so choose.

 For the most part, I work from my Home Office, and it’s wonderful.